This page is for newcomers who want to get more involved with Quakers Aotearoa. You are welcome here.

 No prior experience is needed—just bring your openness and curiosity.

-Connect with a local initiative
+Connect with a local community

 Community and service projects — these are unique to each Meeting, e.g. Nelson Friends recently created tote bags to raise money for people in Palestine.
-Mt Eden Meeting supports prisoners at Mt Eden Prison.
-Many Meetings hold Peace Vigils on Anzac Day, and Hiroshima and Nagasaki Days.

 Young Friends' gatherings — connect with peers in thoughtful discussion and service.

-"Hoping to effect change, Quakers work in unity, both in spirit and in action" Quaker pamphlet, The Climate Crisis
+"Hoping to effect change, Quakers work in unity, both in spirit and in action."
+Quaker pamphlet, The Climate Crisis

 Learn and Grow